How and when to withdraw from RRSP and TFSA

 In closing, consider the following for how and when to withdraw from your RRSP or TFSA:

-- Be strategic with RRSP/RRIF income – strive to smooth out taxes and withdraw your RRSP/RRIF assets in your lowest income years for as long as possible.
+- Be strategic with RRSP/RRIF income – this way you can strive to smooth out taxes and withdraw your RRSP/RRIF assets in your lowest income years for as long as possible.

 - Consider winding down taxable accounts, slowly, since dividends and capital gains is an efficient form of taxation.